 Which Dental Facilities are covered?

 The MassDEP Dental Amalgam/Mercury Recycling program applies to dental practices or facilities that place or remove mercury amalgam fillings.
-Typically these are general dentistry and endodontics offices.
-Offices that perform oral or maxillofacili surgery, orthodontics, or periodontics are generally not subject unless they also place or remove mercury amalgam fillings.
+Typically, these are general dentistry and endodontics offices.
+Offices that perform oral or maxillofacial surgery, orthodontics, or periodontics are generally not subject to these regulations unless they also place or remove mercury amalgam fillings.

 What does each Dental Facility need to do?

 MassDEP's Dental Amalgam/Mercury Recycling program requires dental practices and facilities to:

 - Have installed an amalgam separator system that serves every dental chair in the practice or facility where waste amalgam is generated.
 The system must be one that has been demonstrated to remove at least 98 percent of the amalgam waste containing mercury (using the ISO 11143 protocol or an equivalent method acceptable to MassDEP).

 - Maintain and operate the amalgam separator system according to manufacturer specifications.

 - Use only non-corrosive and biodegradable cleaners to clean vacuum system lines.